 Vijay had been a proponent of ending affirmative action, but has changed his opinion.
 He had felt burned by affirmative action as an Asian American, despite it benefiting him in his quest to find a medical school.
 But now he realizes that affirmative action helps too many deserving people.
 He's proposing that we keep affirmative action, but modify it so that it creates an even more "level" "level playing field" for all, not just some.
 How to do this?
 He's got some ideas but I believe he will be looking for help from state legislators in crafting new, fairer addendums to the existing law.
 If you're a politician (or anyone with a creative opinion) he would love to hear from you.
 Fix affirmative action!

-The book is available on September 13, in trade paper back, electronic forms, and audiobook.
+The book is available in trade paper back, electronic forms, and audiobook.
 By the way, Spencer Cannon, our voice talent on the audiobook, did a terrific job.